OncOmics/Christmas_tree/README.md

-# Here you can find a pipeline to do your onw christmas tree in R!!
+# Here you can find a pipeline to do your own christmas tree in R!!